mariadb-corporation/mariadb-connector-nodejs/README.md

 SHOW VARIABLES LIKE 'socket';
 ```

 It defaults to `/tmp/mysql.sock` on Unix-like operating systems and `MySQL` on Windows.
-Additionally, on Windows this feature only works when the server is started with the `--enable-named-pipe` option.
+Additionally, on Windows, this feature only works when the server is started with the `--enable-named-pipe` option.

 For instance, on Unix a connection might look like this: